 Our research is editorially independent but we may earn a commission for purchases made through our links.

 A major draw to any getaway along Florida’s Gulf Coast, the enticing local cuisine found along this picturesque coastline tempts seafood lovers with a delectable array of fresh, boat-to-table cuisine.
-Paired with dazzling waterfront views, the menu’s at these local seafood spots offer a variety of Gulf fish, from red snapper and grouper to mahi-mahi, in addition to stone crab claws and oysters.
+Paired with dazzling waterfront views, the menus at these top seafood spots in Florida offer a variety of Gulf fish, from red snapper and grouper to mahi-mahi, in addition to stone crab claws and oysters.
 A combination of coastal gems and Old Florida vibes, read on to discover some of the best seafood restaurants on Florida’s Gulf Coast.

 YOU'RE ALL SET!